yebyen/urbinit/README.md

-I used the image `novfes-lodzod` as my commit target and `novfes` as the name for my running container, to keep docker from getting confused &mdash; they could each have the same name, and something in the Docker stack would surely complain of a namespace conflict between image and container before long.
-If you are trying to follow/edit the scripts I had you put in `~/bin` in step 3, it may help to replace these names when you pick your own.
+I used the image `novfes-lodzod` as my commit target and `novfes` as the name for my running container, to keep docker from getting confused &mdash; they could each have the same name, and something in the Docker stack would surely complain of a namespace conflict between image and container before too long.

+If you are trying to follow/edit the scripts I had you put in `~/bin` in step 3, it may help to replace these names at the top of the script, and pick some of your own.

+---

 If you play fast-and-loose detaching screen and exiting the parent process, you will most very probably sink your ship if you don't know what you're doing.
 I did my best, there's velvet rope.
-If you get an error message, read carefully, you should be able to determine what's gone wrong and get it back on the rails.
+If you get an error message, read carefully and you should be able to determine what's gone wrong to get back on the rails.

 __ Thanks for playing along! __

-You can also build for yourself from a `./Dockerfile` here, some `Dockerfile` you also find here in `urbinit-base` and `urbinit-src`, which ultimately depend on [kingdonb/baseimage-docker](http://github.com/kingdonb/baseimage-docker).
+You can also build for yourself from a `./Dockerfile` here, some `Dockerfile`s you also find here in `urbinit-base` and `urbinit-src`, which ultimately depend on [kingdonb/baseimage-docker](http://github.com/kingdonb/baseimage-docker).

-If you did not already, create the empty directory ~/.dlock now, on the host where you run your docker containers: `mkdir ~/.dlock`
+If you did not already, create the empty directory ~/.dlock now, on the host where you run your docker containers: `mkdir ~/.dlock` and begin some ships!

 ******